 A lighter Blueberry Sauce is what my pancakes needed and so I made one and gave in, and it was match made in heaven.
+This Blueberry Sauce is thick and with bits and pieces of whole Blueberries, plus it all homemade and natural.

 I don’t have anything against honey in pancakes, but if I have other option, I would rather choose something fruitlicious like this Blueberry Sauce or Strawberry Sauce.
 The sweet and tangy citrus taste of those fruits is exactly the reason why I love them for making sauces.
 When I made my Strawberry Pancakes with Strawberry Sauce I knew immediately that Blueberry Sauce is coming very soon, and what is Blueberry Pancakes without Blueberry Sauce.
 Since I’m using it for my pancakes anyway, I had decided to make a separate post because I know pancakes is not the only food that I will used it to, there’s more to come.